Coast Guard intercepts narco-sub with 5,000 pounds of cocaine worth $69M

 CLICK HERE FOR THE FOX NEWS APP

-The Harriet Lane - a 27-foot medium-endurance cutter commission in 1984, operates out of Portsmouth in Virginia.
+The Harriet Lane - a 270-foot medium-endurance cutter commissioned in 1984, operates out of Portsmouth in Virginia.